microsoft/onnxruntime/docs/CSharp_API.md

     var session = new InferenceSession("model.onnx");

 Once a session is created, you can execute queries using the `Run` method of the  `InferenceSession` object.
 Currently, only `Tensor` type of input and outputs  are supported.
-The results of the `Run` method are represented as a collection of .Net `Tensor` objects (as defined in [System.Numerics.Tensor](https://www.nuget.org/packages/System.Numerics.Tensors)).
+The results of the `Run` method are represented as a collection of `Tensor` objects.

     Tensor<float> t1, t2;  // let's say data is fed into the Tensor objects
     var inputs = new List<NamedOnnxValue>()